 A consumer credit counselor can work with creditors on your behalf to put together a debt management plan to repay what you owe.
 Because a credit counselor has more experience dealing with creditors than you do, he or she may be able to negotiate more successfully.

 Cut down on unnecessary expenditures and use the money that you consequently save to pay down your debt.
 This can sometimes involve making real sacrifices.
 Make a distinction between what you need to spend money on as opposed to what you want.
 Be honest with yourself and brutal in your reassessment.

 This can be a difficult step to take, but it may be necessary.
 However, be prepared with a plan to pay them back.
 Otherwise, you may cause a relationship rift that can be difficult, if not impossible, to mend.

 Once you’ve explored all your options, you may find that bankruptcy is indeed your best solution.
-With the help of a bankruptcy lawyer in Tampa, FL, the process can go much more smoothly.
+With the help of a bankruptcy lawyer the process can go much more smoothly.
 Contact a law office to arrange an initial consultation.